Towards U(N|M) knot invariant from ABJM theory: Discussion

 \subsection{Acknowledgements}

 We would like to thank G. Borot and M. Mari\~no for fruitful discussions.
 We are also grateful to A. Brini for carefully reading the manuscript and giving useful comments.
 BE thanks Centre de Recherches Math\'ematiques de Montr\'eal, the FQRNT grant from the Qu\'ebec government, Piotr Su\l kowski and the ERC starting grant Fields-Knots.
-The work of TK is supported in part by Grant-in-Aid for JSPS Fellows~(\#25-4302).
+The work of TK is supported in part by Keio Gijuku Academic Development Funds, MEXT-Supported Program for the Strategic Research Foundation at Private Universities ``Topological Science'' (No.~S1511006), and JSPS Grant-in-Aid for Scientific Research on Innovative Areas ``Topological Materials Science'' (No.~JP15H05855).